• Skip to primary navigation

 melted chocolate in bowl

-If you prefer not to use a microwave, place the ingredients in a large, heatproof bowl over a small pot of boiling water, being sure the bottom of the bowl isn't touching the water.
+💭Tip: If you prefer not to use a microwave, place the ingredients in a large, heatproof bowl over a small pot of boiling water, making sure the bottom of the bowl isn't touching the water.
+Stir until completely melted, then remove from heat.

 close up of cookie dough bite with melted chocolate